Tuesday October 9th 2018

 That evening we visited Kol Haneshama Reform Synagogue.
 This was just five minutes walk away from the area of Baka where Claire and I lived for three months in 1985.
 At that time there were two new Jewish communities in the area, mainly English speaking, Kol Haneshama (Reform), who had their own small building, and Yedidya (modern Orthodox) who met in the basement of the now defunct Ulpan Etzion.
 It was a pleasure to see that both these communities have new buildings, have grown and thrived, and that they get on well with each other.
 The service was ably led by Rabbi Maya Leibovich, who in 1993 became the first native-born female Rabbi in Israel.
 Outside afterwards I was able briefly to say hello to my colleagues Rabbi Michael Marmur and his father Rabbi Dow Marmur – too brief really as our lift was waiting.

 For this evening we split into small groups going to separate families.
 I was with Matthew and Mariam—one Jew, on Christian, one Muslim.
-Our left was from Michael and Eleanor who took us to Ariel and Cindy Nosrat’s flat way over to the West side of Jerusalem, up and down hills all the way.
+Our left was from Michael and Eleanor who took us to Ariel and Cindy’s flat way over to the West side of Jerusalem, up and down hills all the way.
 The eight of us sat down to dinner, and the conversation soon flowed: it was as if we had known each other all our lives.
 Michael, who described himself as a “former mentor” of Ophir Yarden, said “we are not typical: we are liberal lefties and Kol Haneshama is a left wing congregation.”
 They listened with great interest to our experiences and sympathised.
 Once again, we heard the Israeli health system described as a beacon of hope, where all cultures mingled and helped each other.
 But beyond that, there was little optimism.
 The two state solution is still on the table, but hope of it happening gradually slips away.
 The one disappointment of the evening was that Ariel and Cindy’s teenage daughter sat quietly and did not express her views.
 Perhaps we overwhelmed her with our fluent English conversation.
 The “Anglos” that Claire and I were friendly with in our summer in Jerusalem 30 years ago are now coming up for retirement, and their children are native Israelis doing their compulsory army service.
-Sadly the important views of this generation were missing from our trip as a whole .
+Sadly the important views of this generation were missing from our trip as a whole (tour organisers, please note!)

 Saturday October 13th 2018

 There was no official programme on this day, and I had arranged to visit old friends.
 As there is no public transport in Jerusalem on shabbat and these friends were observant Jews, this was going to mean a lot of walking.
 I left the hotel at 8.15 am and walked towards the old city along the Jaffa Road.
 Once a major traffic route, the road has now been taken over by Jerusalem’s light rail (tram) system.
 In the quietness, I was able to join others walking down the middle of the tramlines, past the deserted Mahane Yehuda market, and then veering right down to the new shopping area of Mamilla Mall.
 This leads directly through and up some steps to Jaffa Gate, but unfortunately the Gate area has been spoiled by a new dual carriageway passing close by at a lower level.
 Once in the Jewish quarter, I began looking for the Istanbuli Synagogue, an old building which has been used as a synagogue since 1764, and which contains an eighteenth century ark and reading desk.
 This is the home of the Spanish and Portuguese community of Jerusalem, one of only thirty such synagogues worldwide.
 I asked for directions and was sent along the Cardo to the parking lot, and then to look for the signs to the “Four Sephardic Synagogues.”
 That was quite easy to find, but when I went inside it was clearly the wrong place.
 Where I wanted must be around the other side of the building.
 It took five minutes walking through narrow alleys until I heard a sound I recognised, the chanting of “Yishtabach” to a tune used at Bevis Marks Synagogue, London.
 The sound led me through a gate and down some steps into the impressive domed building.
 This service followed mainly the London tunes and traditions.
 I discovered I had chosen the right Shabbat as they currently meet there only once a month, as numbers have been falling.
 There were around forty present on this occasion.
-My host was Simon, an old friend from the UK who has lived in Jerusalem for many years.
-At Kiddush he came up to me and someone I was talking to, and said “You two are related!”
+My host was Simon, an old friend .
+At Kiddush Simon came up to me and someone I was talking to, and said “You two are related!”
 And that’s how I met Ralph Amelan, like me a descendant of Raphael Meldola of London, our common ancestor six generations ago.

 It was a further hour’s walk after the service back to Simon’s flat in Talpiot.
 We left the Old City through the Zion Gate, walked down into the valley (though not as far down as we had been the day before, at Silwan) and back up the other side to join the old Hebron Road.
 Much of the road runs along the green line, Israel’s border before 1967, and you can see older housing on the right and newer housing across the green line on the left.
 But where Simon lives, although down a road to the left, is a different area which was just inside that green line.
 His home in Talpiot is adjacent to the house of the famous Israeli writer Shmuel Yosef Agnon, which has been turned into a museum lecture and conference hall.